MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/windows-vm-content.md

 **Diagnostics**.
 Enable monitoring and diagnostics, including basic health metrics, diagnostics infrastructure logs, and [boot diagnostics][boot-diagnostics].
 Boot diagnostics can help you diagnose boot failure if your VM gets into a non-bootable state.
 Create an Azure Storage account to store the logs.
 A standard locally redundant storage (LRS) account is sufficient for diagnostic logs.
 For more information, see [Enable monitoring and diagnostics][enable-monitoring].

 **Availability**.
 Your VM may be affected by [planned maintenance][planned-maintenance] or [unplanned downtime][manage-vm-availability].
-You can use [VM reboot logs][reboot-logs]to determine whether a VM reboot was caused by planned maintenance.
-For higher availability, deploy multiple VMs in an [availability set](/azure/virtual-machines/windows/manage-availability#configure-multiple-virtual-machines-in-an-availability-set-for-redundancy) or [availability zones](/azure/reliability/availability-zones-overview?tabs=azure-cli).
-This configuration provides a higher [service level agreement (SLA)][vm-sla].
+You can use [VM reboot logs][reboot-logs] to determine whether a VM reboot was caused by planned maintenance.
+For higher availability, deploy multiple VMs in an [availability set](/azure/virtual-machines/availability#availability-sets) or across [availability zones](https://learn.microsoft.com/en-us/azure/virtual-machines/availability#availability-zones) in a region.
+Both of these configurations provide a higher [service level agreement (SLA)][vm-sla].

 **Backups** To protect against accidental data loss, use the [Azure Backup](/azure/backup/) service to back up your VMs to geo-redundant storage.
 Azure Backup provides application-consistent backups.